AndreMarinak/Minecraft-Self-Hosted-Server/README.md

 ./commands
 ```

+Run any commands from this list starting with "./"
+Most useful ones will be ./start and ./stop to start and stop the server

 # 🔹 8️⃣ Restoring a Backup
 To restore a previous backup:
 ```
 tar -xzf $HOME/minecraft-servers/backups/server1/backup-YYYY-MM-DD-HHMM-SIZE.tar.gz -C $HOME/minecraft-servers/server1/
 ```
+*REPLACE "SERVER1" with the correct number you want to backup (IN both places)

 # 🚫 Stopping SSH (If Needed)
 Run these commands to disable SSH for security purposes: